 Now that SDS has acted against PL's counter-revolutionary politics by kicking them out of the organization, we can expect them to become even more vicious and unprincipled.
 Attacking a meeting in this fashion is pig work.
 We should learn from the example of our brothers and sisters in New York and exercise discipline in these situations.
 Our politics will win the struggle.

-4 July 8; 1969 New Left Notes
+decrees a construction of the state of the s 4 July 8; 1969 New Left Notes